-- £2.3 million of machinery, tooling and building work at the Group's site in Halstead, Essex, to allow relocation of access cover manufacturing from Dover, and automation of the currently largely manual process; and - Resource Planning (ERP) software used at the Group's sites in Burton Latimer, Northants and St Helens, Merseyside.
-Five of the Group's seven sites representing over 80% of Group revenues have now upgraded to the Group's common ERP platform, strengthening the internal control environment while allowing improved efficiency and better data to support sales, customer service and commercial decision-making.
+- £2.3 million of machinery, tooling and building work at the Group's site in Halstead, Essex, to allow relocation of access cover manufacturing from Dover, and automation of the currently largely manual process; and - £0.4 million to update the Enterprise Resource Planning (ERP) software used at the Group's sites in Burton Latimer, Northants and St Helens, Merseyside.
+Five of the Group's seven sites - representing over 80% of Group revenues - have now upgraded to the Group's common ERP platform, strengthening the internal control environment while allowing improved efficiency and better data to support sales, customer service and commercial decision-making.
 The remaining sites will be upgraded to the new system over the next two years.